singh1114/best/_posts/2019-07-05-how-to-write-a-request-parameter-validation-middleware-in-node.js.md

 ## Checking the performance of AJV validator

-I am using the same setup as I was using while checking the performance of JOI validator.
+I am using the same setup as I was using while checking the performance of Simple validator.

 ```javascript
 No parameter present in the body: 97.44ms
 Wrong length of the parameter: 62.88ms
 Wrong type of the parameter: 82.227ms( Used integer)
 ```

+According to above numbers, it is pretty clear that middleware using Simple validator does perform better by big margins.
+You can choose whichever you want to use.

 I hope you guys will like the idea behind the post.
 Please share it with your colleagues and let me know on social media platforms.